-Whilst some manufacturers may be able to source raw materials for you, depending on the product, in reality most UK manufacturers won’t have the time or the resources to research for fabrics, trims or any other components that make up your product.
+Whilst some manufacturers may be able to offer a full service and source raw materials for you (depending on the product) in reality most UK factories operate as CMT manufacturers and won’t have the time or the resources to research for fabrics, trims, or any other components that make up your product.

 So why is this?

 Firstly it very much depends on the type of manufacturer and the product that you are looking to make.
 Take a fashion garment for instance, there are two different types of manufacturer that you can work with.

 One is called a full service manufacturer (or occasionally a full service vendor or a full service supplier).
 The other is known as a Cut, Make & Trim manufacturer, usually shortened to just CMT.

 With a full service manufacturer they will do everything for you:

 - Package the product up ready for distribution

 - Some might even do the distribution for you

 With a CMT manufacturer they will only do the manufacturing part of the equation, leaving you responsible for ordering the fabric, trims, and all of the other associated components.

 Whats more, you need to make sure that all of these materials arrive in time for the allotted production schedule, otherwise you’ll miss your production slot.